wso2/cellery-samples/composites/todo-service/README.md

         "message": "successfully updated"
       }
       ```

+Now you can push the cell image to [Cellery Hub](https://hub.cellery.io/) as explained in [step-4](#4-push-your-composite).

-## 3.3.
+#### 3.3.
 Invoke by creating debug pod
 ![Invoke from another pod](../../docs/images/composites/todo-service/sample-with-external-pod.jpg)

-This approach is different from the above approaches, where this does not allow the external traffic inside the cluster,
+This approach is different from the above mentioned two approaches, where this does not allow the external traffic inside the cluster,
-rather creates a debug pod inside the kubernetes cluster which allows you to execute the services.
+rather creates a debug pod inside the kubernetes cluster that allows you to invoke the services.

 Execute below steps to invoke the service from debug pod.